decaporg/decap-cms/website/content/docs/widgets/list.md

   - `allow_add`: if added and labeled `false`, button to add additional widgets disapears
   - `field`: a single widget field to be repeated
   - `fields`: a nested list of multiple widget fields to be included in each repeatable iteration
+  - `maximum`: maximum number of items in the list
+  - `minimum`: minimum number of items in the list
 - **Example** (`field`/`fields` not specified):

   ```yaml